Malak47/OOP_2/README.md

 - __fileNames:__ An array of strings containing the names of the text files.

+#### Method 5: generatesRandoms

+This method generates a list of 'n' random integers.
+It takes the following arguments:
+- __n:__ The number of random integers to generate.
+- __seed:__ The seed to use for the random number generator.
+- __bound:__ the upper bound (exclusive) for the random numbers.

+It returns a list of n random integers in the range [0, bound).

 ### LineCounterThread
 This is a class that extends the **Thread** class and counts the number of lines in a specified text file.
 The file path is specified in the constructor, and the number of lines can be accessed using the **getNumLines()** method.